aviv61/Computer-Vision-Assignment/README.md

 The submission contains two parts:

-The first part is the complete task, using two models I preform crop to the image and make a skyless image The second part is inference to show with the visualization the progress after each part.
+The first part is the complete task, using two models I preform crop to the Dataset and make a skyless images The second part is inference to show with the visualization the progress after each part.

 In both parts I am giving attention to the possability of the original image being skyless or sky full.